 Press Brake Light

 This light serves more as an instructional function than as a “Warning” light.
-For push-button starters, it will usually display when you need to apply the brake before starting the vehicle, or shift out of Park and into Drive or Reverse (for automatic transmissions).
+Push-button starters, will usually display when you need to apply the brake before starting the vehicle or shift out of Park and into Drive or Reverse (for automatic transmissions).
 If it illuminates while you’re driving, the light is probably broken.

 Can you drive with the brake system warning light on?